 The International Journal of Special Education has introduced ghost-writing and guest authorship barriers.
 Authors are obliged to submit their statements concerning the accuracy of submitted papers, and in the case of papers prepared by several authors, they are obliged to reveal the contribution of individual authors to their papers.

 Authors should ensure that they have written entirely original works and that where other materials (including data) are used the sources are appropriately cited.
 Papers submitted for peer review should not have been published in their current or a very similar form before, other than as a pre-print in a repository or as a conference paper with limited circulation beyond the conference attendees.
 Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is unacceptable.

-Where applicable, ethics statements are required whenever research is conducted on humans or human tissue.
-The authors must provide an ethics statement as part of their materials and methods section detailing full information regarding their approval (including the name of the granting organization)
+When submitting the paper, the authors must provide an ethics statement as part of their materials and methods section detailing full information regarding their approval (including the name of the granting organization).

-All contributors who do not meet the criteria for authorship should be listed in an acknowledgements section.
+All contributors who do not meet the criteria for authorship should be listed in an acknowledgments section.

 Conflict of interests